Skip to main content

 Summary

-• navigation.navigate('RouteName') pushes a new route to the native stack navigator if it's not already in the stack, otherwise it jumps to that screen.
+• navigation.navigate('RouteName') pushes a new route to the native stack navigator if you're not already on that route.

 • We can call navigation.push('RouteName') as many times as we like and it will continue pushing routes.